DomWilliams0/nlatest-files/README.rst

 nlatest-files
 =======================

-Easy access to the n latest files in a directory.
+Easy symlinks to the n latest files in a directory.

 This is an tool that maintains symlinks to the n most recently modified files in a given directory.